-The ductless heat pump installation process is very easy as compared to the ducted counterparts.
-You do not have to make large scale changes to your home or spend weeks during the installation.
+Ductless heat pump installation process is very easy as compared to its ducted counterparts.
+You do not have to make large-scale changes to your home or spend weeks during the installation.
 Often, an experienced installer can finish the whole process in an hour or even less.
 Let us see the installation procedures for the different types of ductless heat pumps.

 Ductless Mini-Split Heat Pumps

 Ductless mini-split heat pumps come in two parts: an outdoor unit and an indoor unit.
 For the indoor unit, a bracket is mounted high up on the wall, and a small hole is drilled right beside it.
 The indoor unit then simply latches on to the bracket, with a pipe bundle passed through the hole in the wall and going outside.

 You can place the outdoor unit right opposite the indoor unit, on the wall’s exterior, or on the ground.
 Next, simply connect the pipes for refrigerant, power, and condensed water, and you are good to go.

 Here is our detailed guide on mini-split installation.